How to Plant and Grow Juniper

 I know, you’re probably thinking that you’ve heard junipers aren’t appealing to herbivores such as rabbits and deer.

-I hate to be the one to bring you bad news, but animals will take a bite out of many juniper shrubs, especially if other food is scarce.
+I hate to be the one to bring you bad news, but animals will take a bite out of juniper shrubs, especially if other food is scarce.

 Damage can range from no big deal to devastating, depending on the species, cultivar, and the age of the plant.